- Good forms help you win business.

 There have been several studies on how form inputs should be labelled to decrease the cognitive load (the total amount of mental effort needed) on the user.
 In general, they show that the nearer the label is to the input, the quicker users can move from reading the label and filling out the input.
 There are two firm favourite design patterns for form labelling:

-- Label is placed to the left of the input and right-aligned
+- The label is placed to the left of the input and right-aligned.

 Both of these design patterns enable users to capture both the label and the input in one go, rather than having to look at each element individually.

 This may seem like a small design detail, but using label placement and label language correctly will greatly increase a user’s performance when filling out your forms.

 Some forms need to be long because of the nature of the information you want to gather (submitting your CV online, for example).

 So, if you need to use a long form, always “chunk” your related information together and give the user a clue as to where they are in the process and how far they have to go.